nh6574/JokerDisplay/README.md

 Special thanks to Eremel and OppositeWolf770 for the help!

-And thank you to WholeHorse for the Russian localization!
+And thank you to WholeHorse for the Russian localization and SDM0 for the French localization!

 ## Contact